zompi2/cppcorosample/README.md

 [Back to index](#index)

 # Camera Fade Out for Unreal Engine 5
 [At the beginning of this document](#coroutines-in-other-languages) I showed the example of the coroutine used in Unity game engine to fade out the camera.
-Let's write the same functionality but for Unreal Engine 5.3 which officially supports C++20, so it should be possible to implement it.
+Let's write the same functionality but for Unreal Engine 5.3 which officially supports C++20, so it is possible to implement it.

-This code with comments is also inside the `Samples` directory here: [04_CoroUE5FadeOut.cpp](Samples/04_CoroUE5FadeOut.cpp)
+This code with comments is also inside the `Samples` directory here: [05_CoroUE5FadeOut.cpp](Samples/05_CoroUE5FadeOut.cpp)

 ```c++
 #include <coroutine>